SerenTera/monster-marker/README.md

-# WarnMe v3
+# WarnMe v4.0.0

+## Updates
-Update v3: Changed to Id-based markers, Simplified code, Item markers cannot be picked up now.
+Update v3.0.0: Changed to Id-based markers, Simplified code, Item markers cannot be picked up now.
 Now correctly despawns markers on despawning target even if the mob target moves around.

+Update v4.0.0: Added World bams since a couple authors released similar modules already.
+Updated to use latest def to fix various mob identification issues.
+Added a different monster id system that is more intuitive and allows better customization than the old one.

+## Requirements and Infomation
 Requires Commands module by Pinkie-Pie: https://github.com/pinkipi/command

 To find more mob ids, you can use mob-id-finder: https://github.com/SerenTera/Mob-id-finder